vishalbelsare/parlant/README.md

 **Routed graphs** solve the prompt-overload problem, but the more routing you add, the more fragile it becomes when faced with the chaos of natural interactions.

 ### 🔑 The Solution: Context engineering, optimized for conversational control
-Parlant solves this with [context engineering](https://www.gartner.com/en/articles/context-engineering): getting the right context, no more and no less, into the prompt at the right time.
-You define your rules, knowledge, and tools once; the engine narrows the context in real-time to what's immediately relevant to the current turn.
+Parlant solves this with an agentic harness offering optimized [context engineering](https://www.gartner.com/en/articles/context-engineering) for conversational applications: getting the right context, no more and no less, into the prompt at the right time.
+You define your rules, knowledge, and tools once, while the engine narrows the context down in real-time to what's immediately relevant to each turn of the conversation.

 <img alt="Parlant Demo" src="https://github.com/emcie-co/parlant/blob/develop/docs/demo.gif?raw=true" width="100%" />